driessamyn/kapper/README.md

 }
 ```

-Other examples are available in the [integration tests](lib/src/integrationTest/kotlin/net/samyn/kapper/).
+Other examples are available in the [integration tests](lib/src/integrationTest/kotlin/net/samyn/kapper/) or in the [Kapper-Example](https://github.com/driessamyn/kapper-examples) repo.

 Kapper does not maintain a mapping between classes and DB tables or entities.
 Instead, it can either map to a given class if the constructor arguments match the DB fields, or a mapping lambda can be passed in.